kaziamov/kaziamov.github.io/solo-journey/2025-12-01-day-1-solopreneur-journey.md

 Follow me and feel free to ask questions — I'm always happy to talk with like-minded people.

-Today I've written plan to my next steps, I want to continue my YouTube channel.
+Today I've written a plan for my next steps.
+I want to continue my YouTube channel.